 The train arrived and we boarded with me sitting on the left hand side Robin two seats behind me on this final trip together.
 We departed on time and I told my conductor what I would be doing at Petersburg.
 The train headed out into the darkness of this early morning, passing through the low elevation Virginia forests.
 I went to the cafe car to get a cinnamon roll and orange juice for my breakfast and was tired but happy as we headed up the rails to complete my next goal and was on the Norfolk Southern Railroad heading to Petersburg and the connection to CSX.

 Robin kept me updated on just how far we were from Petersburg since this was my first trip on this piece of Norfolk Southern track.
 I was busy writing stories as I was trying to catch up and thought that would be the case by the time I was on the California Zephyr.
 This just shows how many different things Robin and I did on this trip; it would end up being 43 stories by the time I got home.
 Not bad for a 27 day trip!

 Views of Virginia on this very early July 1st morning.
 Robin gave me the 15 minute warning and I started to really look at this railroad.
 We then came to a switch and we came off the Norfolk Southern mainline.

-We were now on the connection to the CSX.
-We rode the connection towards the CSX mainline.
+We were now on the connection to the CSX and rode the connection towards the mainline.

-There was a CSX freight waiting on the mainline to follow us north.
+There was a CSX freight waiting to follow us north.

 When we reached the switch with the CSX mainline.
-I had recompleted the Amtrak system.
-I was very happy at doing this once again.
+I had recompleted the Amtrak system and was very happy to be doing this once again.
 I would like to thank Amtrak for all of my rides over the years and all they have done for me.
-We stopped at Petersburg and then we headed to Richmond.
+We stopped at Petersburg and then headed to Richmond.

-The train crossed the James River.
-The train made its way to Richmond where many more passengers boarded the train.
+The train crossed the James River before making its way to Richmond where many more passengers boarded.

 North of Richmond we crossed many different rivers.